 What You Should See

-You should see your LED blink on and off at 1-second intervals.
+You should see your LED blink on and off.
 If it doesn't, make sure you have assembled the circuit correctly and verified and uploaded the code to your board, or see the Troubleshooting section.

 This happens sometimes; the most likely cause is a confused serial port.
 You can change this in Tools > Serial Port >